Why participating in research can be a rewarding experience

 It helps others living with the condition.

-Medical research is happening every day for a variety of diseases.
-Not only do researchers aim to learn more about causes and cures for common conditions, such as cardiovascular disease and arthritis, but they also study treatments for rare diseases that may have no known therapy.
-Every research study has an important impact on those living with the condition — not only do those who participate in the study gain access to potential new treatments and personalized care, but the data obtained can help medical professionals gain knowledge that helps a broader population.
+Various types of clinical research are happening every day for a variety of conditions.
+Whether the study is aiming to improve treatments for common conditions or pioneer a new type of therapy entirely, each one can have an important impact on those living with the condition.
+Therefore, not only do those who participate in the study gain access to potential new treatments and personalized care, but the data obtained can help medical professionals gain knowledge that helps a broader population.

-One of the main concerns for potential clinical trial participants is the safety of taking part in research, but it’s important to note that there are protections in place for all research volunteers.
-Every trial’s protocol and other materials are approved by an Institutional Review Board (IRB), made up of doctors, scientists, and other experts, to ensure trials are ethical and protect patients’ rights.
-Additionally, the FDA reviews trials before patient volunteers are able to enroll, and participants are provided with an informed consent form that outlines all the details about the trial.
-Furthermore, participants are free to withdraw from the study at any time for any reason.
+Safety is cited as one of the main concerns individuals face when considering clinical trial participation, but every trial has significant safeguards in place to protect every volunteer.
+Every trial’s protocol and patient-facing materials must be approved by an Institutional Review Board (IRB) of doctors, scientists, and other experts to ensure trials are ethical and protect participants’ rights.
+Additionally, the FDA reviews trials before patient volunteers can enroll, and participants are provided with an informed consent form that outlines all the details about the trial.
+Furthermore, participants are free to withdraw from the study for any reason.

 The research team is a valuable resource.

-We surveyed nearly 4,000 patients to find out what would make patients who take part in research feel like partners, not just participants.
-In response, patients across a number of therapeutic areas and socioeconomic statuses stated that they are extremely interested in talking with a variety of parties, including doctors, clinical trial coordinators and nurses, other patients, and the hospital or company responsible for the research.
-Fortunately, this is a possibility, as the research team is a valuable resource that can answer any questions that potential participants have.
+We surveyed nearly 4,000 patients to find out what would make patients who participate in research feel like partners, not just participants.
+In response, patients across a number of therapeutic areas and socioeconomic statuses stated that they are highly interested in talking with various parties, including doctors, clinical trial coordinators and nurses, other patients, and the hospital or company responsible for the research.
+Fortunately, this is a possibility, as the research team is a valuable resource that can answer any potential participants' questions.

-Once you’ve made the decision to participate in a clinical trial, finding the right one is key — and we make this easier with our state-of-the-art clinical trial search tool.
-To see what trials are currently enrolling, click the button below.
+Once you’ve decided to participate in a clinical trial, finding the right one is key — and we make this easier with our state-of-the-art clinical trial search tool.
+To see which trials are currently enrolling, click the button below.